Humanzee

 The humanzee (sometimes chuman, manpanzee or chumanzee) is a hypothetical hybrid of chimpanzee and human, thus a form of human–animal hybrid.
-Serious attempts to create such a hybrid were made by Soviet biologist Ilya Ivanovich Ivanov in the 1920s, and possibly by researchers in China in the 1960s, though neither succeeded.
+Serious attempts to create such a hybrid were made by Soviet biologist Ilya Ivanovich Ivanov in the 1920s, and possibly by researchers in China in the 1960s; however, neither succeeded.

+Etymology

 The portmanteau humanzee for a human–chimpanzee hybrid appears to have entered usage in the 1980s.

-Feasibility
+Possibility

-The possibility of hybrids between humans and other apes has been entertained since at least the medieval period; Saint Peter Damian (11th century) claimed to have been told of the offspring of a human woman who had mated with an ape, and so did Antonio Zucchelli, an Italian Franciscan capuchin friar who was a missionary in Africa from 1698 to 1702, and Sir Edward Coke in "The Institutes of the Lawes of England".
+The possibility of hybrids between humans and other apes has been entertained since at least the medieval period; Saint Peter Damian (11th century) claimed to have been told of the offspring of a human woman who had mated with a non-human ape, and so did Antonio Zucchelli, an Italian Franciscan capuchin friar who was a missionary in Africa from 1698 to 1702, and Sir Edward Coke in "The Institutes of the Lawes of England".

-Chimpanzees and humans are closely related, sharing 95% of their DNA sequence and 99% of coding DNA sequences.
-Hybridization between chimpanzees and bonobos has been documented, as they share 99.6% of their genomes.
-However, genetic similarity, and thus the chances of successful hybridization, is not always correlated with visual appearances.
-For example, pugs and huskies look quite dissimilar, but belong to the same species and subspecies and can hybridize freely.
-On the other hand, rabbits and hares look very similar, but are only distantly related and cannot hybridize.
+Chimpanzees and humans are closely related.
+Genetic animal hybrids with different chromosome numbers decrease the probability of viable offspring and rarely occur in the first cross.
+Evolutionary biologists have found evidence that hybridization between humans and Pan troglodytes resulted in some varieties of archaic humans.
+Chimpanzees and bonobos are separate species, but hybridization has been documented.
+Genetic similarity, and thus the chances of successful hybridization, is not always correlated with visual appearances.
+Domestication and backcrossing has been found to increase fertility in subsequent generations.

-All great apes have similar genetic structure.
-Humans have one pair fewer chromosomes than other apes, as humans have 23 chromosome pairs, and chimpanzees have 24, with ape chromosomes 2 and 4 fused in the human genome into a large chromosome (which contains remnants of the centromere and telomeres of the ancestral 2 and 4).
+All great apes have similar genetic chromosome structure.
+Humans have one pair fewer chromosomes than other apes; humans have 23 chromosome pairs, while all other apes have 24, with ape chromosomes 12 and 13 fused in the human genome into a large chromosome (which contains remnants of the centromere and telomeres of the ancestral 12 and 13).
 Chromosomes 6, 13, 19, 21, 22, and X are structurally the same in all great apes.
-Chromosomes 3, 11, 14, 15, 18, and 20 match between gorillas, chimpanzees, and humans.
+Chromosomes 3, 11, 14, 15, 18, and 20 match among gorillas, chimpanzees, and humans.
 Chimpanzees and humans match on 1, 2p, 2q, 5, 7–10, 12, 16, and Y as well.
-Some older references include Y as a match between gorillas, chimpanzees, and humans, but chimpanzees, bonobos, and humans have recently been found to share a large transposition from chromosome 1 to Y not found in other apes.
+Some older references include Y as a match among gorillas, chimpanzees, and humans, but chimpanzees, bonobos, and humans have recently been found to share a large transposition from chromosome 1 to Y not found in other apes.